StarWarsFoundryVTT/StarWarsFFG/docs/foundry-v14.md

 On 2026-09-09, Foundry created an additional backup of the isolated copy and completed its core migration.
 The copied manifest now records 14.367.
 The server logged 1,457 migrated Actor records (including the adversary compendium), 91 ChatMessages, 5 FogExplorations and 14 Scenes across five migrated databases, without warnings or errors during that migration.
 Foundry automatically disabled modules and active scenes as part of the generation upgrade.

-The copy reaches the join screen.
-Its GM account **Grand Moff** requires the user's password, so client initialization, representative existing sheets and persistence after GM login remain unverified.
-The next step is to sign in to this copy at `http://localhost:30001` using that account.
-Do not send the password in chat.
-Assets outside the backed-up world directory are not included in this copy; missing external images must be distinguished from system errors.
-Optional modules and importers still require separate checks.
+The user signed in with the GM account and the migrated client initializes, displaying existing actors, scenes and historical chat rolls.
+The first view showed missing portraits, tokens and scene backgrounds because media outside the world backup had not been copied.
+The `assets/Star Wars`, `assets/Misc` and `worlds/star-wars/assets` media directories were copied from the Windows installation into the isolated data directory: 903 files (442,367,180 bytes) were added and verified by SHA-256, while 13 existing files were retained.
+The Windows source files were not modified.
+A fresh client view now renders the Mos Zandari background correctly.

+The world database remains the 2026-06-11 backup; copying current media does not update it to the latest live campaign state.
+The existing Dodge character sheet opens with its portrait, characteristics, skills, species, career and specializations.
+Broader existing-document checks and persistence of subsequent edits remain outstanding.
+Optional modules and importers require separate checks.

 ## Runtime acceptance checklist